Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes: Introduction

-\item We provide a correlation analysis in multi-view robotic scenarios, uncovering two key findings.
+Our key contributions are as follows: \begin{itemize} \item We establish the first benchmark that integrates spatial and robotic reasoning with synchronized multi-view inputs in robotic manipulation scenarios, enabling a thorough evaluation of existing open-source and closed-source VLM models. \item We show through extensive experiments that robotic multi-view scenarios remain significantly challenging.
+The most powerful VLM models still fall far below human performance and many others perform close to random.
+We further explore CoT-inspired enhancements, which yield mixed and model-dependent effects across models. \item We provide a correlation analysis in multi-view robotic scenarios, uncovering two key findings.
 First, there is a positive correlation between spatial reasoning and robotic execution.
 Second, strong performance on general-purpose single-view spatial benchmarks, which assess reasoning from concrete to abstract settings but are devoid of robotic context, does not reliably transfer either to robotic tasks or to spatial reasoning tasks within multi-view robotic scenarios.
-These findings highlight the unique challenges of multi-view reasoning in robotics and the need for specialized benchmarks like MV-RoboBench.
+These findings highlight the unique challenges of multi-view reasoning in robotics and the need for specialized benchmarks like MV-RoboBench. \end{itemize}